awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [ByteSize ★110](https://github.com/omar/ByteSize) - ByteSize is a utility class that makes byte size representation in code easier by removing ambiguity of the value being represented.
 ByteSize is to bytes what System.TimeSpan is to time.
 * [Jot ★207](https://github.com/anakic/jot) - a library for persisting and restoring application state (a better alternative to .settings files).
 * [Enums.NET ★409](https://github.com/TylerBrinkley/Enums.NET) - Enums.NET is a high-performance type-safe .NET enum utility library
-* [HidLibrary ★202](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with HID-compatible USB devices in .NET.
+* [HidLibrary ★206](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with Hid compatible USB devices in .NET.
+* [SystemWrapper ★50](https://github.com/jozefizso/SystemWrapper) - SystemWrapper is .NET library for easier testing of system APIs.
+* [Sprache ★904](https://github.com/sprache/Sprache) - A simple, lightweight library for constructing parsers directly in C# code

 ## MVVM